-Paleo Zucchini Cookies are a healthy and nutritious recipe loaded with sneaky veggies that tastes like dessert but can be served for breakfast!
-They’re gluten-free, grain-free, dairy-free, paleo AND are ready in 20 minutes!
+These paleo zucchini cookies are a healthy and nutritious treat loaded with sneaky veggies that tastes like dessert but can be served for breakfast!
+They’re gluten-free, grain-free, dairy-free, paleo and only take 20 minutes to make.

 This post was originally published on March 17, 2016.
 It has been updated with new photos and a video, however the recipe remains the same.